Subcritical transition to turbulence in quasi-two-dimensional shear flows: Nonlinear Tollmien--Schlichting waves are the tipping point between laminar and turbulent states

+With the existence of subcritical turbulence in quasi-2D flows now established, two remarkable features emerge: First, the turbulence is intermittent in time, exhibiting sporadic regressions to a low energy state differing from the original laminar state (\fig~\ref{fig:delin_ex}\emph{a}).
+This is reminiscent of the spatial intermittency in various 3D shear flows \citep{Cros2002spatiotemporal, Barkley2007mean, Moxey2010distinct, Brethouwer2012turbulent, Khapko2014complexity}.
+Second, transition to indefinitely sustained turbulence was only found for $\Rey \gtrsim 0.8\ReyCrit$.
+Hence the Reynolds numbers required to sustain turbulence are much higher than in 3D flows.
+Over $0.4\lesssim \rrc \lesssim 0.8$, only a single turbulent episode was observed, with finite lifetime proportional to $\Rey$.

+Verification that the turbulence reported herein originates from a subcritical instability is determined using the Stuart--Landau model \citep{Drazin2004hydrodyamic} following the approach detailed in \cite{Sapardi2017linear}, a brief outline of which is explained here.
+The time history of a measure of the disturbance amplitude $A(t) = \sqrt{\int_\Omega \lvert\uvph\rvert^2\,\mathrm{d}\Omega}$ is taken, with subcritical bifurcation evolution characterised by an increase in $\mathrm{d}(\log A)/\mathrm{d}t$ with increasing amplitude near $A=0$.
+Beyond the critical Reynolds number, an infinitesimal disturbance achieves super-exponential growth before saturating.
+Below the critical Reynolds number, small disturbances decay, while larger-amplitude disturbances grow.
+This behaviour is observed in \fig~\ref{fig:delin_ex}(\emph{d}).
+Cases bracketing $\ELD$ approach a common curve having the expected subcritical profile; cases with $E<\ELD$ then decay ($\mathrm{d}(\log A)/\mathrm{d}t<0$, $A\rightarrow 0$), while $E>\ELD$ cases grow towards turbulence.

-\subsection{Nonlinear Tollmien--Schlichting waves are the tipping point between laminar and turbulent states}
+\section{Nonlinear Tollmien--Schlichting waves are the tipping point between laminar and turbulent states}

-Having established that subcritical turbulence exists, we now turn to the question of which pathway is followed from the laminar base flow to the turbulent state.
-To answer this question, we seek the `edge state', \emph{i.e.}~the state acting as a tipping point from which the flow can either revert to its original laminar state, or break down into turbulence \cite{Skufca2006Edge}.
-The edge state is reached for the initial value of the perturbation energy $\ELD$, which separates perturbations triggering turbulence from those decaying. $\ELD$ is thus called the \emph{delineation energy}.
-The closer the initial energy to $\ELD$, the longer the edge state survives. $\ELD$ is found iteratively with a bisection method \cite{Itano2001dynamics}, and the edge state corresponding to the energy plateau visible on Fig.~\ref{fig:delin_ex}(a) is depicted in Fig.~\ref{fig:comp_DNS_WNL}(a).
-It consists of a travelling wave of very similar topology to the infinitesimal TS wave.
-While TS waves play little role in 3D shear flows, where they are superseded by fully 3D mechanisms, the similarity observed here suggests they may play a role in the quasi-2D transition to turbulence.
+Having established that subcritical turbulence exists, we now consider the pathway from the laminar base flow to the turbulent state.
+We seek the `edge state'; the tipping point from which the flow can either revert to its original laminar state, or become turbulent \citep{Skufca2006Edge}.
+The edge state is reached for the initial perturbation \emph{delineation energy} $\ELD$, separating perturbations triggering turbulence from those decaying.
+As the initial energy approaches $\ELD$, the edge state persist for a longer duration. $\ELD$ is found iteratively with a bisection method \citep{Itano2001dynamics}.
+The edge state from \fig~\ref{fig:delin_ex}(\emph{a}) is visualised in \fig~\ref{fig:comp_DNS_WNL}(\emph{a}).
+It consists of a travelling wave of very similar topology to the infinitesimal \TS\ wave, suggesting they may play a role in the quasi-2D transition to turbulence.